The Real Purpose of a Website Is Lead Generation

 What’s the Best Way To Prospect for New Business?

 There is no one way.
-The answer is to experiment with lots of ways that attract your buyer to you, starting with a compelling, interactive website that solves a myriad of his problems or pains.
+The answer is to experiment with lots of ways that attract your buyer to you, starting with an informative, interactive website that answers their questions and addresses their pains.

 Most business owners get ahead of themselves with their websites.
 They believe the purpose of a website is to sell.
 If you run an e-commerce store, that’s true.
 But if you sell products or services to consumers or other businesses, the purpose of your website is to generate leads.
 If you master that one step in the sales conversion process, you could consider not hiring a salesperson (or firing one).